hoytech/ephemerand/README.md

 **Ephemerand** is an experimental approach to generating a globally-consistent randomness beacon.

-Once every day, the US military takes various measurements of the satellites in the [GPS](https://en.wikipedia.org/wiki/Global_Positioning_System) constellation.
+Once every day, the US military takes various measurements of the satellites in the [GPS](https://en.wikipedia.org/wiki/Global_Positioning_System) constellation and bundles them into an "almanac".
 These measurements include:

 * Satellite ephemeris (information about orbit)
   * Inclination